erfanara/college-part-ccna-notes/04-subneting-superneting/README.md

 ---
 - 192.168.200.0/22

-- slpit to 16 network:
+- slpit to networks with 16 hosts:

 (111000 00.00 000000)